B-UMMI/INNUca/README.md

       --assemblyMinCoverageContigs N
                             Minimum contigs average coverage.
-After mapping reads back to the contigs, only keep contigs with at least this average coverage (default: 30)
+After mapping reads back to the contigs, only keep contigs with at least this average coverage (default: 1/3 of the assembly mean coverage or 10x when mean coverage is lower than 30x)

     Pilon options:
       --pilonKeepFiles      Tells INNUca.py to not remove the output of Pilon